roppa/elasticsearch-synonyms/README.md

 ### s.stringify(array or object)

 Takes an array or object and stringifies it.
-With an object, a new line is inserted after each attribute:
+With an object, a new line is inserted after each attribute (just the top level values are flattened):

 ```
 {